large-Scale Tv Dataset

 sample 2 Saint-Denis LOC 2_a 2_t 2_v

-The dataset is available for non-commercial research purposes.
-Before to download the dataset, get the agreement (in English or French version) and sign it.
-Then, send the scanned version to Mathieu Delalandre email.
-After verifying your request, we will contact you with the password to unzip the dataset.
+The dataset is available for non-commercial research purposes only.
+To access the dataset, users must first download the agreement (available in English or French ), complete and sign it, and then send a scanned copy by email to Mathieu Delalandre email.
+After reviewing and validating the request, we will provide the password required to extract the dataset.

-Duration (h) Channels Collections NEs files NEs EPG files A/V files Transcripts Size (GB) Packages Link
+Duration (h) Channels Collections NEs files NEs EPG files A/V files Transcripts1 Size (GB) Packages Link

-For the needs of clarification, we introduce here technical / scientific aspects about STVD-MNER dataset.
-Further information could be find in the research papers [1,2].
+For clarity, we detail here technical and scientific aspects of the STVD-MNER dataset.
+Further information can be found in the research papers [1,2].

 tiny base small